plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-51.md

 The `portal_quickinstaller` is scheduled to go away completely in Plone 6.

-For more information on changes to profiles and the add-ons control panel, see the add-on {ref}`Installation code <addon_installation_code>` upgrade docs.
+For more information on changes to profiles and the add-ons control panel, see the add-on {ref}`addon-installation-code` upgrade docs.

 ### Conditionally Import Configuration Registry Records